 Dean Papworth - Trained in Forest School Management, Counselling and 1 to 1 support for vulnerable children.
-Maggie Snowball - Specialist degree in Learning Disabilities, Trained Councillor and Safeguarding.
-Caroline Dawkes - Training in Drawing and Talking therapy, Nurture provison lead.

 Tina Beawick - Trained in delivering the Numicon Programme to children in lower school to support accelerated progress in Numeracy.
 Gail Clifton -Supporting children with Speech and Language issues supporting referrals to Speech Therapy service.
-Amanda Tumber - Trained in delivering the Paston Pack to support children who need a referral to Occupational Therapy Team.
-Mandy Myers - Trained to support children with issues related to Memory and Processing.
+Amanda Tumber - Trained as a an Emotional Literacy Specialist.
+Mandy Myers - Trained to support children with issues related to Memory and Processing and children with an additional Language.
 Julie Lusher - Supporting children with issues relating to diagnosis of Dyslexia.
 Niki Hogg - Supporting children with sensory needs through morning sensory provision.